GP ADHD Prescribing in Australia

 - Monitor Tasmanian Health updates

-The Northern Territory has not yet announced specific GP ADHD prescribing reforms.
+The Northern Territory is the only Australian jurisdiction that has not yet announced specific GP ADHD prescribing reforms.
 Current arrangements require specialist involvement for stimulant prescribing.
-As national PBS reforms progress, NT practitioners should monitor federal and territory health department announcements for changes that may apply nationally.
+As every other state and territory has now committed to or implemented GP prescribing reforms, NT practitioners should monitor territory health department announcements.
+Non-stimulant medications (e.g. atomoxetine) can be prescribed by GPs with fewer restrictions.

 Key Requirements